QuentinRa/blog.quentinra.dev/info/php/index.md

 * Controller: will fetch data from the model, render the view

-Usually, your website will have a router that will call a methods according to the page requested like ``home``, `contact`, ...
+Usually, your website will have a router that will call a method according to the page requested like ``home``, `contact`, ...

-Each of theses methods is in a controller, and the controller will fetch data from the model if needed, init some variable or a session, handle $_POST/$_GET if needed and render send everything so that the view only
+Each of these methods is in a controller and the controller will fetch data from the model if needed, init some variable or a session, handle $_POST/$_GET if needed and render send everything so that the view only